Nova Scotia Supreme Court: History

 While the first court administering the Common Law was established in Annapolis Royal in 1721, the creation of a Supreme Court took place on October 21, 1754, several years before the Province was granted a legislative assembly.
-The court is the oldest court in Canada and is among the oldest in North America.
+The court is the second oldest court in Canada and is among the oldest in North America.

 Jonathan Belcher was appointed the first Chief Justice of the Nova Scotia Supreme Court.
 The court's jurisdiction extended to the entire colony, which, after the Treaty of Paris ended the war with France in 1763, includes present day Prince Edward Island, New Brunswick and eastern Maine.

 In 1990, on the recommendation of the Nova Scotia Court Structure Task Force, the County and Supreme courts were merged to create a bench of 25 judges at the trial level.
 Since 1999, the Supreme Court also administers the Nova Scotia Family Division Court, with eight judges, that has jurisdiction over divorces and other family law cases in the Halifax and industrial Cape Breton.